Epiconcept-Paris/EHR-BSI/README.md

 The unified workflow perform the following operations:
 1.  **Transform** country format into the EHR BSI reporting protocol.
-    - Rename columns using country specific **data Dictionaries**
+    - Rename columns using country-specific **data dictionaries** (stored in Excel files)
-    - Transform local codes to standard using specific **lookup tables** e.g. microorganisms, antibiotic, geographic locations, Hospital Type, Speciality, etc.
+    - Transform local codes to standard using specific **lookup tables** (stored in Excel files) e.g. microorganisms, antibiotic, geographic locations, Hospital Type, Speciality, etc.
-    - Create tables defined to the the EHR-BSI reporting protocol using specific **recodig scripts** (`Patient`, `Isolate`, `Res`, `EHRBSI`, `Denom`)
+    - Create tables defined to the EHR-BSI reporting protocol using specific **recoding scripts** (`Patient`, `Isolate`, `Res`, `EHRBSI`, `Denom`)
 2.  **Calculates episodes**: Using the provided episode duration applies the EHR-BSI reporting protocol definitions.
     - Filter **Recognized pathogens** in blood cultures
     - Detect concordant **common commensal (CC)** isolates within 3 calendar days in two separate samples
     - Perform **episode deduplication** when same organism is isolated within the episode duration
     - Detect **polymicrobial** episodes when multiple organisms are isolated  within 2 days of the onsedate as a single episode
     - Calculate Episode Origin as **HO-HA** (Onset ≥2 days after admission) **IMP-HA** (Onset ≤2 days after previous discharge) or **CA** (all others)
-3.  **Produce visualisaitons**: Produce basic visualiation aiming to help analyse and validate the surveillance data to be submitted.
+3.  **Produce visualisations**: Produce basic visualiation aiming to help analyse and validate the surveillance data to be submitted.

 ## Quick Start